New Year, New CEO Mindset: My Annual Activities for Goal Setting

 And Why January?
 The Power of Temporal Landmarks

 I don’t know if anyone would refute the practice of goal setting in January (even though we do it with clients, year-round).
-But in case you’re cynical about why it’s everywhere this time of year, it’s because, well… science!
+But in case you’re cynical about why it’s everywhere this time of year, it’s because… science!

 In When, Daniel Pink talks about January 1st like this: